lukso-network/docs/docs/learn/expert-guides/deploy-multichain-contracts.md

   await lsp16UniversalFactory.computeERC1167Address(
     precomputedAddressWithInit,
     deploymentSalt,
-    true, // --> boolean indicating whether the contract is initializable encodedFunctionCallForProxyInit, // --> bytes representing the initialize data );
+    true, // --> boolean indicating if the contract should be initialized or not after deployment encodedFunctionCallForProxyInit, // --> bytes representing the calldata to initialize the contract );

 // Deploy and initialize ERC1167 proxy